 At AACSB-accredited ESPAE - Graduate School of Management, in the city of Guayaquil, students learn from experts in agribusiness and live in one of the most biodiverse countries in the world.
 A top exporter of bananas, cocoa, shrimp and flowers, Ecuador is also home to innovative programmes such as SocioBosque, a national initiative that distributes $7 million annually to help communities implement sustainable agriculture.

-TCAI Tejon Communication & Action International Ltda and The Brazilian Agribusiness Association (ABAG), the Institute’s partners in São Paulo, offer students connections with companies such as Tereos, the global leader in sugar production.
+TCAI Tejon Communication & Action International Ltda, The Brazilian Agribusiness Association (ABAG) and FECAP Business School, the Institute’s partners in São Paulo, offer students connections with companies such as Tereos, the global leader in sugar production.
 Brazil has dramatically increased agricultural production in recent years, and agribusiness now accounts for one-third of the country’s jobs and nearly a quarter of its GDP.

 The Nantes campus of triple-accredited Audencia is at the crossroads of Loire-Atlantique and Brittany, France’s two most important agricultural regions.
 Nantes is also home to the nation’s largest concentration of SMEs and multinational agribusiness companies and Europe’s largest concentration of agribusiness cooperation.
 Many of the largest organisations in the sector are Audencia partners.